RUN 4 BEN - TAKE ON THE HALF4HEARTS

 CHALLENGE THIS OCTOBER

-Please help us to reduce these statistics by taking part in the Half4Hearts challenge in memory on Ben McDonald.
+Please help us to reduce these statistics by taking part in the Half4Hearts challenge in memory of Ben McDonald.

 The Cardiff Half Marathon was scheduled to go ahead on 3rd October 2021.
-However, it has unfortunately been cancelled because of social restirictions.
+However, it has unfortunately been cancelled because of social restrictions.
 Calon Heart would love for as many people as possible to take part in their own run this October in memory of Ben McDonald.
-Ben tragically lost his life at the finish line of after competing in the Cardiff Half Marathon in October 2018, when he was just 25 years old.
+Ben tragically lost his life at the finish line after competing in the Cardiff Half Marathon in October 2018, when he was just 25 years old.
 Ben’s mum, Ruth, wants to get as many hearts screened as possible so heart abnormalities are more likely to be detected and treated, to decrease the risk of cardiac arrest.

 Set your fundraising target, there’s no minimum sponsorship, but a target of £85 or more is a great place to start as this will pay for 1 screening session for someone aged 8 to 45 years.

-Remember to share your posts and photos on social media and tag us @CalonScreening and use the hashtags #Half4Hearts #Run4Ben #CalonHearts so we can keep up with your posts.
+Remember to share your posts and photos on social media and tag us @CalonDefibs and #Half4Hearts #BenMcDonald #Run4Ben

-The Ben Mcdonald Heart Screening Fund for Wales was set up in August 2019 to work towards screening young hearts in wales, so that no young person dies of an undiagnosed heart condition. the fund is working towards a total of £1,00,000 so we can screen as many young people in Wales as possible, a fantastic £16,977.59 has been raised thus far.
+The Ben Mcdonald Heart Screening Fund for Wales was set up in August 2019 to work towards screening young hearts in wales, so that no young person dies of an undiagnosed heart condition. the fund is working towards a total of £1,00,000 so we can screen as many young people in Wales as possible.

 Chris adds: “Thankfully the surgery was a success, and six months on, I am back to full health and feeling great.
 My parents and brother received follow up checks which thankfully came back all clear with no issues.
 My advice to anyone reading this would be to get yourself down to a Calon Hearts screening clinic and get yourself examined.
 It will take a matter of minutes and could undoubtedly save your life, as I am sure it did for me.”